-Disclosure of Interest Statement: The Flux Study is funded by an Australian Research Council Discovery Project.
-In 2018, this study was partly funded by the
+Disclosure of Interest Statement: See example below:

-Gilead Australia Fellowship: Research Grants Program.
+The Flux Study is funded by an Australian Research Council Discovery Project.
+In 2018, this study was partly funded by the Gilead Australia Fellowship: Research Grants Program.
 Gilead Australia Fellowship had no input in the data collection, analysis, interpretation, or presentation of any findings.